-The present paper sits at the intersection of these two types of contribution.
-Our focus will be on the effect of expanding the fathers' earnings window similar to Mazumder's analysis based on US data.
-But we will also pay attention to the empirical findings of the research on life-cycle bias, in that we attempt to measure children's and fathers' earnings at ages where the life-cycle bias is supposed to be of minor importance.
+The present paper sits at the intersection of two types of measurement problems associated with estimates of intergenerational earnings elasticities; persistency in the transitory earnings shocks and life-cycle biases.
+Our focus is on the effect of persistency in the earnings shocks and its importance for the attenuation bias We explore this by expanding the fathers' earnings window, similar to Mazumder's analysis based on US data.
+At the same time we pay attention to the empirical findings regarding lifecycle bias, in that we attempt to measure children's and fathers' earnings at ages where the life-cycle bias is supposed to be of minor importance.
+In the existing empirical literature on intergenerational mobility there is a substantial variation in the length of fathers' earnings window as well as the age of the father at observation.
+This makes it hard to compare studies within and/or between countries.
+We believe that our results as regards the effects of different measurement problems make it easier to do comparisons of the existing empirical findings in the literature.

-Our data have several advantages; (1) they provide us with very long earnings series, (2) the sources are administrative registers, e.g. the public tax register, reducing the problems of self reporting errors, attrition, etc., (3) they are census data and therefore highly representative and give a high number of observations, (4) they do not suffer from the truncation problems that are present in Mazumder's data, (5) opposite to most other studies within this field they also include information about female earnings.
+Our data have several advantages: (1) they provide us with very long earnings series; (2) the sources are administrative registers, e.g., the public tax register, reducing the problems of self reporting errors, attrition, etc.; (3) they are census data and therefore highly representative and give a high number of observations; (4) they do not suffer from the truncation problems that are present in Mazumder's data; and (5) unlike most other studies within this field, they include information about female earnings.